Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

 For mild allergic rhinitis, a nasal wash can help remove mucus from the nose.
 You can purchase a saline solution at a drug store or make one at home (2 cups of warm water, a teaspoon salt, and a pinch of baking soda).
 If you prepare your own saline solution, use bottled or boiled water, not plain tap water.

 Here is a simple method for administering a nasal wash:

 Neti pots have also become popular in recent years for prevention and treatment of allergic rhinitis.
-Nasal irrigation with a saline solution through a neti pot involves:
+To do nasal irrigation with a saline solution through a Neti pot:

 Some patients with allergies report symptom relief through modalities such as acupuncture and Chinese herbal medicine.
-While some studies have reported symptom improvement, it is not clear if this is due to a placebo effect.
+While some studies have reported symptom improvement with these therapies, it is not clear if this is due to a placebo effect.